 No. BioGro certified farmers use appropriate and innovative technologies to maximise efficiency of their operations.

 Both philosophical and market reasons lead people into organic farming - reasons are as diverse as the farmers themselves.
 Some of these reasons are:

 In key markets such as Europe, Japan, USA and Canada, the use of the label 'organic' is protected by law.
 In some countries including New Zealand, there are still no laws protecting the word 'organic', so anyone can claim that their produce is organic even if they're far from it.
-Labeling laws are changing rapidly, and most consumers and retailers now look for independent organic certification from certifiers like BioGro to guarantee that the organic produce is genuine.
+The government has realised the potential of this sector, and are working on a National Organic Standard as we speak.
+Labelling laws are changing rapidly, and most consumers and retailers now look for independent organic certification from certifiers like BioGro to guarantee that the organic produce is genuine.
 The BioGro logo is on many well-known products seen in retail shops today.

 Organic producers are opposed to the introduction of genetically modified crops and livestock breeds to New Zealand agriculture for a variety of reasons:

 GM food is food that has been genetically modified and altered using genetic engineering techniques;

 it is a threat to New Zealand's clean green image;

 it is a threat to organics;